Australia's Uranium Mines

 Demolition costs are budgeted based on quotations from a specialist demolition contractor and rehabilitation costs are estimated based on a quotation from a mining contractor with extensive rehabilitation experience.
 Progressive closure costs have been estimated for each year until actual closure of the site.
 The financial provision – A$ 244 million at mid-2006 – is calculated in line with BHP Billiton Accounting Standards.

 The Beverley uranium deposit is 520 kilometres north of Adelaide, on the plains north-west of Lake Frome and 25 kilometres north east of the Arkaroola Resort in the northern Flinders Ranges.
-It is a relatively young sandstone deposit with uranium mineralisation leached from the Mount Painter region, and was the basis of Australia's first commercial in situ leach (ISL) operation.
-In 2008 a major mine lease extension was obtained to the north so that the lease is now contiguous with the Four Mile lease.
+Beverley North is contiguous.
+Beverley itself is a relatively young sandstone deposit with uranium mineralisation leached from the Mount Painter region, and was the basis of Australia's first commercial in situ leach (ISL) operation.
+In 2008 a major mine lease extension was obtained to the north so that the lease is now contiguous with the Four Mile lease to the north and west of it.

 History and Background: Beverley was discovered in 1969 by the OTP Group (Oilmin NL, Transoil NL, & Petromin NL).
 A draft EIS was produced in 1982 but plans to mine it by in situ leaching (ISL) were abandoned in 1983 when a newly-elected South Australian Government made it clear that mining leases would not be approved.
 The deposit was sold to Heathgate Resources Pty Ltd, an affiliate of General Atomics of USA, in 1990.